 Of course, we’re going to deviate from that premise with our first recommendation on this list—Malwarebytes is an excellent malware removal tool, but that might be because it’s express purpose is to combat malware.
 You’re going to need to combine it with a good antivirus option, but since many users choose to do this anyway, it isn’t asking for anything exceptional.

 The only major caveat about Malwarebytes that we have to include up front is that you’ll need to use the paid version if you want the sort of robust, always-on protection that will keep you safeguarded at all times.
-Here at Digital Recourse, we’re not averse to encouraging our readers to be willing to spend money where it’s worthwhile, but it’s worth noting
+Here at Online Tech Hub, we’re not averse to encouraging our readers to be willing to spend money where it’s worthwhile, but it’s worth noting

 If you’re looking to safeguard a machine that usually resides in a crowded, loud workplace, AVG Antivirus is the application for you.
 It’s a combined security software suite, which means that it will probably be the only form of always-on protection that you require.
 And the free version is pretty good, too, though the paid subscription service will lock you into much more robust protection options than you’d otherwise get.